aarthikrao/timeMachine/docs/Architecture.md

 ### Actors
 * `creator` - the service which created this job
 * `recipient` - the service which receives the trigger.
 Currently, only REST Webhook is supported
+* `node leader` - The leader node.
+The leader will be selected based on raft consensus algorithm
-* `vnode-leader` - the leader elected to trigger jobs for a particular time slot.
+* `vnode-leader` - the leader vnode elected to trigger jobs for a particular time slot among the vnode replicas.
+This ensures true distributed nature of the scheduler
 * `admin` - a human who has special privileges to manually trigger compaction, rebalance etc. These operations are supposed to be executed with care under low-traffic conditions.
 I'm sorry, robots aren't allowed.

 ## 🎰 Behaviour